 (6) All officers and employees conducting a search must submit a written report to the superintendent.

-[Regulation 92 inserted in Gazette 27 Jun 2005 p.
+[Regulation 92 inserted: Gazette 27 Jun 2005 p.
 2878-9.]

 93. If illegal or unauthorised things are found

 (1) If a search under this Division leads to the discovery of an illegal or unauthorised thing, the officers conducting the search are to inform the superintendent immediately and —